dev-toro/vibe-app/README.md

 ## Component Libraries

-To speed up development and maintain visual consistency, this project uses components from [shadcn/ui](https://ui.shadcn.com/docs) and [here](https://ui.shadcn.com/docs/components).
+To speed up development and maintain visual consistency, this project uses components from [shadcn/ui](https://ui.shadcn.com/docs).
 You can browse the available components and their documentation to build new features faster.

+## Styling

+[Tailwind CSS](https://tailwindcss.com/docs) is used for styling components.
+You can leverage its utility classes to create custom styles and maintain a consistent design.